jod35/fastapi-beyond-CRUD/docs/chapter5.md

 ![image of Neon](./imgs/neon.png)

-Once you have created your free account on Neon, you can create a new project and in it you will also create you new database.
+Once you have created your free account on Neon, you can create a new project and in it, you will also create your new database.

 ![Create a new project and database](./imgs/neon2.png)